RULES FOR SUBMITTING ABSTRACTS

 E-POSTER

-The e-Poster must be self-explanatory, following the template available on the website and containing: Introduction, Methodology, Results, Conclusion, and References.
+The E-Poster shall be self-explanatory, following the template on the website, containing the Introduction, Methodology, Results, Conclusion, and References.

-The presentation format must follow the available template model, with a maximum of one page (one slide).
+The presentation format must follow the template provided, with a maximum of one page (slide).

-The use of tables and charts is allowed in the final presentation file.
-Use bold text when necessary.
+The use of tables and graphs is permitted at the end of the presentation.
+Make letters bold when necessary.

-The e-Poster title must be identical to the title of the abstract previously submitted for evaluation.
+The E-poster title must be identical to the abstract submitted for evaluation.

-Below the title (leaving one blank line), in a smaller font, include the authors’ names and their respective institutions.
-If there is more than one author, separate them with semicolons.
+Below the title (following one line of space), in a smaller font, include the name of the authors and respective institutions.
+When there is more than one author, separate them with semicolons.

-Plagiarism from other events will not be accepted, nor abstracts that do not follow the requested structure, are poorly written, or contain many grammatical errors.
+Plagiarism from other events, abstracts that do not follow the requested structure, poorly written abstracts, or abstracts with many grammatical errors will not be accepted.

-Authors must remain on-site during the day and time scheduled for their poster presentation/exhibition.
+Authors must remain at the venue during the day and time of their poster exhibition.

 -